brownhep/brownhep.github.io/_posts/2023-10-13-Alibava_HM_Testing.md

 ## Running an Alibava Test:

-* Move the IV cable to the chip you want to run in the alibava set up
+* Move the IV cable to the chip you want to run in the alibava set up (Located in the second compartment of the setup)
 * Plug in the power cable to the Alibava
 * Turn on the power supply by entering F10* and flipping up the switch so that the red light turns on and ramps up to 900V
     * only needs to be on when running tests, for everything else can turn off = F11* & flip the switch down
-* Set the Labview temp to -15°C, turn on the chiller and set it to -18°C, and turn on the wall air and set its pressure to roughly 15/20psi
+* **If the HMs are irradiated** Set the Labview temp to -15°C, turn on the chiller and set it to -18°C, and turn on the wall air and set its pressure to roughly 15/20psi
-* Note: For calibrating the alibava with unirrad sensors,  set chiller to 15C and labview to 20C with the peltiers set to heating
     * Let the temperature of the chuck reach -15°C and make sure the dew point is at least 1.2°C lower than the chuck temperature.
 Ideally you want the dew point to sit around -18°C
+* **If the HMs are not irradiated** For calibrating the alibava with unirrad sensors, set chiller to 15C and labview to 20C with the peltiers set to heating
 * In Owisoft, set the radiation source location to be centered over the chip being tested
 * Open **Alibava GUI**
     * Hit file, open, select the irradiation study file